Share this page

 - Unusually sensitive to criticism and liable to fly into a rage - which makes it hard and risky to disagree with them or tell them bad news.
 It can also make them slow to learn.

 - Lacking in empathy - and because narcissistic leaders are often very 'street-wise', followers may be exploited with no care for consequences.
-This is unethical and potentially unlawful too (given the rightly toughening of employment laws), and eventually causes followers to desert or mutiny if exploitation is too great and rewards are too scant.
+This is unethical and potentially unlawful too (given the rightful toughening of employment laws), and eventually causes followers to desert or mutiny if exploitation is too great and rewards are too scant.

 - Likely to gather a bunch of 'yes-men' around them, which can lead to poor decisions.